CDRT/mk_docs/docs/ref/bios/settings/thinkstation/networksetup.md

 ### **Proxy Support**

 Whether to enable proxy support for network operations such as HTTPs Boot.
+Availability of this setting depends on model.

 Possible options: